Author and Editor: Dr. Shelly Wyatt

 Finally, there is a role for instructional designers in the long-term watering and feeding of an online faculty collaboration space.
 Instructional designers are uniquely positioned to publicize and highlight the site and to encourage faculty to use it and contribute to it.
 Along with faculty, instructional designers can participate in, and contribute to, the collaboration platform, offering explanations, posing questions, and emphasizing best practices.
 They can also scaffold content areas to help faculty contributors organize and share their work effectively as well as encouraging continuous improvement.

 In closing, what are some additional potential challenges and benefits associated with creating an online collaboration space for faculty that haven’t been mentioned in this response?
 Are there tools and techniques that can support and encourage faculty to contribute to and benefit from such a collaborative space?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!